vratnike/journal/lists/Anime (Serel).md

 - Inuyasha
 - Kimi to Idol Precure
-- Yandere shotacon Elf (priority)
-- Chobits
-- Gundam 0079 movies (1/3)
+- Zeta Gundam
+- Katanagatari
+- Buffy the Vampire Slayer
+- Star Trek: TNG

 > [!NOTE] Note
-> Only 1-2 series that are 40+ episodes can be in progress at a time
+> Only 1-2 series that are 40+ episodes can be in progress at a time (we kinda ignore this rule all the time)

 #### Backlog

-- New PSG (priority)
-- New Negima (?)
+- New Negima
-- Chobits
 - Hokuto no Ken
 - Gegege no Kitarou
 - Everything else Takahashi Rumiko has done